The Virtual Large Cardinal Hierarchy: Virtual Berkeley cardinals

 \defi{ A cardinal $\delta$ is \textbf{virtually proto-Berkeley} if for every transitive set $\M$ such that $\delta\subset\M$ there exists a generic elementary embedding $\pi\colon\M\to\M$ with $\crit\pi<\delta$.

-\qquad If $\crit\pi$ can be chosen arbitrarily large below $\delta$, then $\delta$ is \textbf{virtually Berkeley}, and if $\crit\pi$ can be chosen as an element of any club $C\subset\delta$ we say $\delta$ is \textbf{virtually club Berkeley}. } \prop{ Virtually (proto)-Berkeley cardinals and virtually club Berkeley cardinals are downward absolute to $L$.
-If $0^{\#}$ exists, then every Silver indiscernible is virtually club Berkeley. } \proof{ Downward absoluteness to $L$ follows by Countable Embedding Absoluteness \ref{lemm.ctblabs}.
+\qquad If $\crit\pi$ can be chosen arbitrarily large below $\delta$, then $\delta$ is \textbf{virtually Berkeley}, and if $\crit\pi$ can be chosen as an element of any club $C\subset\delta$ we say $\delta$ is \textbf{virtually club Berkeley}. }

+Suprisingly, it turns out that the virtually club Berkeley cardinals are precisely the $\omega$-Erd\"os cardinals.
+This follows from Lemmata 2.5 and 2.8 in \cite{RemarkableWilson}.

+\theo[Wilson]{ An $\omega$-Erd\H os is equivalent to a virtually club Berkeley.
+The least such is also the least virtually Berkeley cardinal.\footnote{Note that this also shows that virtually club Berkeley cardinals and virtually Berkeley cardinals are equiconsistent, which is an open question in the non-virtual context.} }

+\prop{ Virtually (proto)-Berkeley cardinals and virtually club Berkeley cardinals are downward absolute to $L$.
+If $0^{\#}$ exists, then every Silver indiscernible is virtually club Berkeley. } \proof{ Downward absoluteness to $L$ follows by Countable Embedding Absoluteness~\ref{lemm.ctblabs}.
 Suppose $0^{\#}$ exists and $\delta$ is a limit Silver indiscernible.
 Fix a transitive set $\M\in L$ such that $\delta\subseteq \M$ and a club $C\subseteq \delta$ in $L$.
 Let $\lambda\gg\text{rank}(\M)$ be a regular cardinal in $V$, so that every element of $L_\lambda$ is definable from indiscernibles below $\lambda$.

-In $V$, we can define a shift of indicernibles embedding $\pi:L_\lambda\to L_\lambda$ with $\crit\pi\in C$ fixing indiscernibles involved in the definition of $\M$ (these are easy to avoid since there are finitely many).
+\qquad In $V$, we can define a shift of indicernibles embedding $\pi:L_\lambda\to L_\lambda$ with $\crit\pi\in C$ fixing indiscernibles involved in the definition of $\M$ (these are easy to avoid since there are finitely many).
 It follows that $\pi(\M)=\M$.
-By Countable Embedding Absoluteness \ref{lemm.ctblabs}, $L$ must have such a generic elementary embedding $\sigma:L_\lambda\to L_\lambda$ and it restricts to $\sigma:\M\to \M$.
+By Countable Embedding Absoluteness~\ref{lemm.ctblabs}, $L$ must have such a generic elementary embedding $\sigma:L_\lambda\to L_\lambda$ and it restricts to $\sigma:\M\to \M$.
 Thus, $\delta$ is virtually club Berkeley, but then so is every Silver indiscernible. }

 \qquad Virtually (proto-)Berkeley cardinals turn out to be equivalent to their ``boldface'' versions.
-The proof is a straightforward virtualisation of Lemma 2.1.12 and Corollary 2.1.13 in \cite{Cutolo}.
+The proof is a straightforward virtualisation of Lemma~2.1.12 and Corollary~2.1.13 in \cite{Cutolo}.